Price Waterhouse Coopers Deloitte

 If such an audit is to have any legitimacy it is essential that it should be commissioned and paid for by Austel.
 To allow one party to litigation to select and pay - undoubtedly generously - for the judge would not be tolerated in any judicial proceedings.
 It should not be tolerated here."

-Senator Alston’s objections to Telstra being allowed to pay for both the Coopers & Lybrand audit of Telstra systems and the Bell Canada International Inc (BCI) audit of the main COT claims, and the telephone exchanges that the COT businesses were connected to, was particularly alarming because, as is now known, both those reports were not only orchestrated by Telstra, but were orchestrated by AUSTEL too, as their April 1994 ‘COT Cases Report’ clearly shows.
+Senator Alston’s objections to Telstra being allowed to pay for both the Coopers & Lybrand audit of Telstra systems and the Bell Canada International Inc (BCI) audit of the main COT claims and the telephone exchanges that the COT businesses were connected to was particularly alarming because, as is now known, both those reports were not only orchestrated by Telstra, but were orchestrated by AUSTEL too, as their April 1994 ‘COT Cases Report’ clearly shows.
 (Note: these Bell Canada International Inc (BCI) tests are discussed in the next chapter)

 It is important to note that when Coopers & Lybrand investigator Robert Nason and his secretary, Sue Hurley, met with me at his Cape Bridgewater Holiday Camp on 13 October 1993, I supplied them with evidence supporting my claims that Telstra had knowingly misled and deceived me during my 11 December 1992 settlement.
-I explained that two technicians visited my businesses on 3 June 1993 to investigate his continuing complaints regarding his phone service and inadvertently left behind a briefcase.
+I explained that two technicians visited my business on 3 June 1993 to investigate his continuing complaints regarding his phone service and inadvertently left behind a briefcase.
 When Robert Nason and Sue Hurley saw this evidence, they were shocked and convinced that Telstra had disadvantaged my previous settlement claim.

-A letter dated 3 November 1993 to Mr Robert Nason, (Coopers & Lybrand) from the Hon Senator Richard Alston, Shadow Minister for Communications (Exhibit 938 → AS-CAV 923 to 946) notes:
+A letter dated 3 November 1993 to Mr Robert Nason (Coopers & Lybrand) from the Hon Senator Richard Alston, Shadow Minister for Communications (Exhibit 938 → AS-CAV 923 to 946) notes:

 "I have at last received a copy of your terms of reference and these make it clear that the review requires Coopers & Lybrand to "conduct an independent audit of (the) adequacy, reasonableness and fairness (of) Telecom's approach to Difficult Network Faults reported by customers over the last 5 years".